axgraf/zugspitze/README.md

 chmod +x generate_mapping.sh
 ./generate_mapping.sh
 ```
+This will generate a file in `mappings/combined_mapping.tsv` with three columns containing:

+- FASTA name (e.g., NCBI accession number)
+- Species name
+- Chromosome/contig name

-This file is required as --mapping input for genome_coverage.py.
+This file is required as `--mapping` input for `genome_coverage.py`.

 ## 🚀 EPI2ME Workflow with Minimap2